-Liquor Licensing Board acted in Good faith says Internal Audit Report
+Liquor Licensing Board acted in “good faith” says Internal Audit Report

 The internal audit report pointed out that Liquor Licensing Board acted outside of their powers in interpreting the new liquor licensing law and also took in “inappropriate” actions while in recess, which is when Peanuts was informed the license was granted when it had initially been rejected.

-The report also says the board should have not released this information to the media and public notifications of license holders.
+The report also said the board should have not released this information to the media and public notifications of license holders.

 Six recommendations were given to the board from this report, including publishing minutes that are accurate decisions made by the board, addressing the outstanding retail liquor license application from Peanuts, implementing a consistent method for casting and recording member votes and the creation of procedure by DCI to Govern information passed through to the media.